 Hey there!
 I hope you have had an incredible holiday!
-We got hit with an insane cold spell (as did most of this end of the country) and it screwed with everything we had planned to do.
+We were hit with an insane cold spell (as was most of this end of the country).
+It screwed with everything we had planned to do.
 Kids had nearly THREE weeks of school off and all the parents were ready to tear their hair out.
 Finally life seems to be returning to a bit of whatever normal is these days and I can show you this fabulous jewelry display frame I made.
 Honestly, I am so super excited about this one and I hope you love it as much as I do!

 I bought this frame a few months ago (I found a frame similar but a bit smaller on Amazon)

-One I decided maybe one person would think it was useful for jewelry display, I went ahead and moved forward.
+Once I decided maybe one person would think it was useful for jewelry display, I went ahead and moved forward.
 I measured the space in the back of the frame and used 1/2 inch PureBond plywood for the box.
-I love that they manufacture in North America and it’s formaldehyde-free.

-I knew I wanted ring holders and wanted to make them myself.
+There needed to be ring holders.
+I also wanted to make them myself.
 I found a product at the big box store called backer rod that was perfect.
-It’s real purpose is to shove into large openings before you caulk so you don’t need as much caulk… it works wonderfully for ring holders as well when you combine it with a canvas drop cloth.
+It’s true purpose is to shove into large openings before you caulk so you don’t need as much caulk.
+I learned it works wonderfully for ring holders when you combine it with a canvas drop cloth.

-Then I flipped it around and pressed the backer rod up against the that edge and stapled it again as close as I could to the backer rod to hold it in place.
+Then I flipped it around and pressed the backer rod up against the that edge and stapled it again as close as I could to the rod to hold it in place.

 and then I kept going until I had enough rows to fill up the space I wanted in the design.